mdfecioru/toolsdoc/git/git_concepts.md

 # A link is created between the local "master" and the remote "master"
 # -> once this link is made, just use "git push"
 > git push -u origin master

+# Pushing a local branch on a remote
+# List branches on remote
+> git ls-remote
+# Push the local_branch on the remote
+> git push -u origin local_branch
+# To fetch abranch from a remote to local repo
+> git fetch origin remote_branch
+# The command above will bring the remote branch locally but we do not have yet a
+# local branch that tracks the remote branch
+> git checkout --track origin/remote_branch
 ```

 ## ToDo